 I follow Zoë on Instagram and she has the best tutorials and instructions on becoming the pastry chef/baker that you have always dreamed of becoming.

-For this particular recipe I gain interest from my recent trip back home.
-My parents and I went to Bywater American Bistro to try out Nina Compton's brand new restaurant and I was blown away by every course, but particularly the dessert.
-It was peaches with granita, meringue, coriander seeds and flowers.
+For this particular recipe, I gained interest from my recent trip back home.
+My parents and I went to Bywater American Bistro to try out Nina Compton’s brand-new restaurant and I was blown away by every course, but particularly the dessert.
+It was peaches with granita, meringue, coriander seeds, and flowers.

 Yeah, a lot going on but SO good!

-The waiter described it as something different but delicious, that it was hard to put together a description.
+The waiter described it as something different but delicious, and it was hard to put together a description.
 Adventurous, we were sold.